Skip to main content

 Applying to Become a CF

-Existing or proposed university research facilities may wish to be designated as a CF in order to access support from CFP common services or from the Office of the Vice-President, Research and International.
+Existing or proposed university research facilities may wish to be designated as a CF in order to access support from CFP common services or from the Office of the Vice-President, Research and Innovation.
 Designation of CF status is at the sole discretion of the VPRI.
 However, recommendations from the Research and Administration Committees will inform the VPRI decision.
 Applications to become a CF should be submitted to the CFP Administrative Committee after consultation with the CFP Research Committee and the VPRI.

 Decommissioning a CF